Rouslan/NTracer/doc/ntracer.rst

     :param vector end: The highest point of the box.
 It defaults to a vector where every element is set to the highest finite value it can represent.

-    .. py:method:: intersects(proto) -> boolean
+    .. py:method:: intersects(primitive) -> boolean

         Returns True if the box intersects the given object.

         The object is only considered intersecting if some part of it is *inside* the box.
 Merely touching the box does not count.

-        :param proto: The object to test intersection with.
+        :param primitive: The object to test intersection with.
 It must be an instance of :py:class:`PrimitivePrototype`, not
             :py:class:`Primitive`.

+    .. py:method:: intersects_flat(primitive,skip) -> boolean

+        Returns True if the box intersects the given simplex, ignoring one axis.

+        This method is identical to :py:meth:`intersects` except it only accepts instances of :py:class:`TrianglePrototype` and it disregards the axis ``skip``.
+This is equivalent to testing against a simplex that has been extruded infinitely far in the positive and negative directions along that axis.
+The simplex **must** be flat along that axis (i.e.
+        :code:`primitive.aabb_min[skip] == primitive.aabb_max[skip]` must be
+        true) for the return value to be correct.

+        This method is needed when a simplex is completely embedded in a split hyperplane and thus would fail the normal intersection test with any bounding box that the hyperplane divides.

+        :param primitive: A simplex to test intersection with.
+It must be an instance of :py:class:`TrianglePrototype`, not
+            :py:class:`Triangle`.
+        :param number skip: The axis to disregard when testing.

     .. py:method:: left(axis,split) -> AABB